Filters determine which rows appear in the dataview table. You can only filter by fields that have been added as a column:

 (Filter1 AND Filter2) OR Filter3.

 You can also add filters to any place in the chain.
-Simply move the mouse over a filter.
-On the right you see a ‘+’ icon with AND and OR.
+Simply hover the mouse over a filter.
+On the right, you see a ‘+’ icon with AND and OR:

 Filter1 AND Filter3 AND Filter2.